-Features and Considerations Short Term Disability Long Term Disability Income benefit amount 60% of your weekly pre-disability earnings to a maximum weekly benefit of \$1,500.
+Features & Considerations Short Term Disability Long Term Disability Income benefit amount 60% of your weekly pre-disability earnings to a maximum weekly benefit of \$1,500.
 60% of pre-disability earnings, not to exceed a benefit of \$23,625 per month, less income from other sources (i.e., Social Security).
-Maximum benefit period 22 weeks See certificate for disabilities exclusions (PDF) If disabled at age: Benefits continue until: 59 or younger 60 through 64 65 through 68 69 or older age 65 5 years to age 70 1 year Premium Promium paid by amplayed See certificate for disability exclusions (PDF) Premium Premium paid by employee.
+Maximum benefit period 22 weeks See certificate for disabilities exclusions (PDF) 59 or younger ago 60 through 64 5 y 65 through 68 to a e 65 vears age 70 vear Premium Premium paid by employee.
 Premium paid by the university.
-Enrollment is automatic following one year of employment in a benefits eligible position. (subject to Active Work Provisions) If you enroll during your new hire enrollment, the effective date is immediately if your hire date/eligibility date is the first of the month.
+Enrollment is automatic following one year of employment in a benefits eligible position.
+Effective date (subject to Active Work Provisions) If you enroll during your new hire enrollment, the effective date is immediately if your hire date/eligibility date is the first of the month.
 If your hire date/eligibility date is any other day of the month, your coverage will be effective the first of the following month.
-First day of the month year anniversary of elements eligible position mployment in a If you enroll during CU Annual Open Enrollment, the effective date is July 1 of that plan year.
+If you enroll during CU Annual Open Enrollment, the effective date is July 1 of that plan year.
+First day of the month follow anniversary of employment position.
 Late enrollment penalty (LEP) If you do not enroll during your new hire enrollment you are subject to the LEP, which means if you file a claim for anything other than an accidental injury during the first 12 months after your coverage becomes effective, Short Term Disability benefits will be subject to a 60-day waiting period, rather than the regular 29-day waiting period.
 N/A Benefit waiting period The benefit waiting period is 29 days from the date of disability or when sick leave is exhausted, whichever is later.
 The benefit waiting period is six months from the date of disability or when sick leave is exhausted, whichever is later.
 Is this benefit taxed?
 Benefit is not taxable income.
-Benefit is taxable inco ome.
+Benefit is taxable income.
 Benefit claim process Contact your campus Human Resources department and Employee Services within 30 days of disability.
-Contact your campus department and Emplorer months following loyee Services three to
+Contact your campus Human Resources department and Employee Services three to four months following disability.

-Retirement Plans
+Voluntary Retirement Plans